SamuelBertman/SDRP/report/material-classes.md

 - Aromatic Schiff base groups enhance mechanical strength
 - Intrinsic healing; light triggers reversible covalent bonds
 - Self-healing efficiency 80.03%, 24h healing at ambient temps
-. shiff bases will not be used as healing is too slow for Martian environment, however nano-composite coating will be used to reinforce in the final laminate model
+. shiff bases will not be used as healing is too slow for Martian environment, however nano-composite coating (improves strength but has no healing properties) will be used to reinforce in the final laminate model (layered material sim) - the diff layers of the habitat

 #### Self-Healing in Epoxy Thermoset Polymer Films (Moniruzzaman et al., 2016)
 - Azobenzene-functionalized epoxy
 - Intrinsic UV-induced trans-cis isomerization
 - Bulk diffusion below Tg/Tm favorable for space
-. azobenzene groups will be used as they support healing under low Martian temps
+. azobenzene groups will be used as they support healing under low Martian temps, also they have clear MD parameterization pathways (molecular dynamic sims require force-field parameters, azobenzene and coumarin have clear ones present in literature making them easy to model)

 #### Mars-Relevant Light-Responsive Polyurethane Systems (Li et al., 2017; Zhang et al., 2017; Aguirresarobe et al., 2016)
 - AZO, SP, Coumarin-PU, Anthracene-PU, o-NB PU, RhB PU